 |This pirouette is lovely, balanced, strong.
 And four beat.|

 Also this article is well worth reading.

 |Neither I nor the judge placed this leggy Morgan first,|

 but she does show how the park canter can be four beat

 |or how about this jumper doing canter poles|

 These are all cases of four-beat canters that are 'correct;' meaning, they maintain the soundness of the horse and its balance to be able to move into a different gait or maneuver.
 They tend to go to four beats due the the degree of collection, with the hind of the diagonal pair landing before the fore, but the pair leaving the ground together.
 Now go back and look at those youtube videos.
 Look closely at the ones you didn't like.
 Play with the pause button.
 Are any of those broken looking lopes three-beat?
 I'd bet a few of them are.
 Because of the focus on the number of beats, that issue is often fixed without addressing the underlying cause.
-Just as shoes aren't necessarily the issue in saddleseat (plenty of keg-shod horses also move in a disunited fashion).
+Just as shoes aren't necessarily the issue in saddleseat (plenty of keg-shod horses also move in a disunited fashion), not all three-beat lopes are good and not all four-beat lopes are bad: it is a question of carriage, not beats.
 The canter, or even the lope, moves fast.
 So we have to learn to see fast, or take advantage of the technology we have that lets us see it more slowly, in more detail, and play it over and over again.
 We need to look at the quality of the movement, rather than the quantifiable numbers of how they move.
 No matter the discipline, we need to look at the whole picture.

 I should also footnote this post with two other cases of (non-gaiting) fourbeat, being the true gallop (which is by definition four beats) and the break or jump, the little-discussed transition 'gait' see in racehorses, barrelhorses, ropers, and others who accelerate suddenly.